-The aim of Verband Region Stuttgart’s regional planning is to further develop the region’s diversity, quality of life and economic strength in a forward-looking and sustainable way.
-That’s a real challenge in this era of globalisation, climate upheaval and demographic change with an ageing population.
-It makes responsible planning more necessary than ever before.
-The key tool for responsible planning is the regional plan, which serves as an overall spatial planning concept for the Stuttgart Region.
+The goal of the Stuttgart Region Association's regional planning is to further develop the diversity, quality of life and economic performance of the region in a forward-looking and sustainable manner.
+A challenge in times of globalization, climate change and demographic change with an ageing population.
+Responsible planning is more necessary than ever.
+The most important instrument here is the regional plan as an overall spatial planning concept for the Stuttgart Region.

 Of course, regional planning does not take place in a vacuum.
-It is informed by the regional development plans of the German states as well as by the Federal Regional Planning Act [“Raumordnungsgesetz”, ROG] and acts as an interface between the general development guidelines issued by the federal state and the specific planning activities of the towns and municipalities.
-It contains binding specifications for sectoral planning and municipal urban land-use planning.
-The towns and municipalities are in charge of urban land-use planning.
-They prepare land use plans that include the existing and planned use of the entire district area.
-These are used to develop local development plans that are legally binding land-use plans at parcel level – together for the future of the region.
+It is based on the state development plans of the federal states as well as federal spatial planning and is located between the general development guidelines of the state and the concrete planning of cities and municipalities.
+These are binding guidelines for sectoral planning and municipal urban land-use planning.
+Towns and municipalities are responsible for urban land-use planning.
+They draw up land use plans that cover the existing and planned use of the entire municipal area.
+From this, development plans are developed as legally binding, parcel-specific plans: together for the future of the region.

 The towns and municipalities provide planning input in the course of several planning rounds (principle of countervailing influence).
 Associations, authorities, the public, various chambers and trade unions are also involved.
 These range from the Regional Government Office to the Naturschutzbund conservation group.